 I have very little to complain about.

-When I wrote this review, UpDown didn’t offer pre-drilled holes in the desktop and had an inferior cable tray.
+When I first wrote this review back in 2022, UpDown didn’t offer pre-drilled holes in the desktop.
+It also shipped with an inferior cable tray.

-As we approach the end of 2024, the company has fixed both issues; all desktops come with threaded inserts and a hinged, long cable tray.
+As we enter 2025, the company has fixed both issues.
+All desktops come with threaded inserts and a hinged, long cable tray (which the company includes at no extra charge).

 If I had to get very, very picky, I’d point out that three desktop widths (120, 150, and 180cm) are available, but only one depth (75cm).